MRCIEU/godmc_phase2_analysis/05_cis-trans-networks/scripts/README.md

 This generates `coloc.rdata`.

 Merge the results from colocalisation analysis and construct a graph.
+Only keep SNPs that are Zhou filtered, have posterior probability of colocalisation > 0.8, trans pval < 1e-14 and cis pval < 0.05 / (1e-10).

-Use Walktrap algorithm to find communities of CpGs - these are CpGs that are connected to each other by some path in the graph.
+Create a graph and use Walktrap algorithm to find communities of CpGs - these are CpGs that are connected to each other by some path in the graph.

 ```
 Rscript make_graph.r